-Which is why I am over-the-moon giddy about my Allergy-Friendly Instant Pot or Slow Cooker Chipotle-Style Beef Barbacoa recipe.
+Which is why I am over-the-moon giddy about my Instant Pot Barbacoa Beef Recipe!

-My family LOVES Chipotle, but the meat is often too spicy for my kids.
-Making my own at home means I can control the heat while still enjoying the depth of flavor.
+My family LOVES Chipotle, but the authentic Chipotle barbacoa meat is often too spicy for my kids.
+Making my own copycat version at home means I can control the heat while still enjoying the depth of flavor.
 I originally found this recipe on Food.com, but it called for a bunch of steps that dirtied a LOT of dishes – like using a blender, searing beef in a hot skillet, etc.

 So I experimented with this dish and found that mixing the spices in the blender and searing the beef in a hot pan first really didn’t add that much.
 And even better still — I tweaked the recipe to make a dry mix that I could store in a glass jar in my pantry and pull out whenever I wanted to make my dinner.
 Win-win!

-This meal is also GAPS/Paleo-friendly — as well as gluten, egg, dairy, AND soy free.
+This meal is also Keto and GAPS/Paleo-friendly — as well as gluten, egg, dairy, AND soy-free.
 It doesn’t get better than that, friends.

-I always made this as a slow cooker recipe, but if you’ve followed my posts you know how much I love my Instant Pot!
-It’s easy to take your favorite slow cooker recipes and make them in your Instant Pot as I’ve done here – we included instructions for both.
+I originally made this as a slow cooker recipe, but if you’ve followed my posts you know how much I love my Instant Pot!

 Looking for an allergy-friendly meal to wow your friends and family?
 This mouth-watering recipe will leave you asking for extra helpings, while blowing you away with its dump-and-go easy prep.